Blog Fitness Workout Plans For Men Athlete Workout Plan: How To Train Like A Pro

 Pro Athlete Workout Plan

-Below is a sample athlete workout plan at home:
+Below is a sample athlete workout plan:

 Day 1: Lower Body

-Equipment: dumbbells, barbell
+Equipment: Dumbbells, barbell

-• Single leg hip thrust – Do 3 sets of 6 reps for each leg.
+• Single leg hip thrust – Do 3-4 sets of 6-8 reps for each leg.

-• Dumbbell squat jump – Do 3 sets of 6 repetitions and rest for 60 seconds in between.
+• Dumbbell squat jump – Do 3-4 sets of 10-15 reps and rest for 60 seconds in between.

-• Leg presses – Do 2 sets and take a 90 second rest period.
-Each set should be about 60 seconds.
+• Leg presses – Do 3-4 sets of 8-12 reps and take a 90-second rest period.

-Day 2 – Total-Body Strength And Conditioning Circuit I
+Day 2 – Total-Body Strength and Conditioning Circuit I

 Warm-Up

-• Side lunge – 1 set of 10 reps on each side (Hold for 2 seconds).
+• Side lunge – 1 set of 10 reps on each side (hold for 2 seconds).

-• Leg cradle – 1 set of 10 reps on each side.
+• Glute bridge – 1 set of 10 reps.

-• Glute Bridge – 1 set of 10 reps.
+• High knees – 1 set of 30 seconds.

 Workout

-Do 3 rounds.
+Do 3-4 rounds.

-Equipment: dumbbells, cable machine, medicine ball, box
+Equipment: Dumbbells, cable machine, medicine ball, box

 • Jump squat – Do 10 reps.